inatic/freecad-truss/README.md

     return False
 ```

-An `area.Adaptive2d` object is prepared and its attributes are assigned, after which the operation can be executed.
-The progress callback function (`progressFn`) is fed the toolpaths as they are being generated.
-Then the results of the operation are added to a list, with each result containing a start point for the helix entering the material, a start point for the adaptive operation, the 2d path of the adaptive operation which consists in a list of [x,y] coordinates, and a return motion type (still need to find out what that is.
+The `area.Adaptive2d` class allows setting an `OperationType`, which can be either `ClearingInside`, `ClearingOutside`, `ProfilingInside` or `ProfilingOutside`.
+These correspond to the `obj.OperationType` and `obj.Side` properties, the strings of which are just concatenated to fetch the appropriate operation type from `area.AdaptiveOperationType`.
+The operation is started by calling its `Execute` method, updates the `progressFn` with incremental toolpath updates, and returns a list of toolpath objects corresponding to the different milling regions.
+Each region contains the center (`HelixCenterPoint`) and start point (`StartPoint`) of the helical toolpath used to plunge into the material, and a 2D toolpath to adaptively remove material at this depth, which like the input paths of the adaptive operation consists in a list of [x,y] coordinates.
+Returned `result` objects are converted to dictionaries so they can be stored on the `AdaptiveOutputState` property of the FreeCAD object.

 ``` PathAdaptive.py
 if adaptiveResults == None: